MetOffice/simulation-systems/source/WorkingPractices/gh_authorisation.rst

 repositories, but is encouraged for all users.
 When signed in, account security settings can be found at `<https://github.com/settings/security>`_.

-.. admonition:: todo

-    External access to MO org

 .. important::

-    To access some private repositories (eg.
-    UM) will require access to the MetOffice GitHub organisation.
-Internal Met Office employees can request this through ServiceNow.
+    Certain repositories with more restrictive licencing (eg. UM) will remain internal to the Met Office github organisation.
+To access these you will need to be a member of the organisation.
+Internal employees can request to be added via Service Now.

 Before starting to use GitHub, you will also need to configure your `user name
 <https://docs.github.com/en/get-started/git-basics/setting-your-username-in-git?platform=linux>`_